This post may contain compensated links. Refer to my disclaimer for more info.

 We decided before we ever got to Walt Disney World that we would fully enjoy many of the food choices we’d heard so much about.
 Whether it’s nachos at the Springs, pork tacos and Dole Whip at Epcot, it’s fun to experience these popular foods together as a family.
 We opted to only eat one big meal a day and share small snacks throughout the rest so we could truly taste it all.

 We didn’t come close to tasting it all but we had fun trying!

-There are a plethora of entertainment things to do within the magic bubble of Walt Disney World.
-Plays and musicals can be found at every Disney park.
-There are two Disney water parks open seasonally.
+There are a plethora of entertainment things to do within the magic bubble.
+Plays and musicals can be found at every park.
+There are two water parks open seasonally.
 Have you heard about the ESPN Sports Hall of Fame?
 Listen to a free concert at Disney Springs.
-Visit your Disney resort’s pool and grounds to relax and explore.
+Visit your resort’s pool and grounds to relax and explore.
 Catch a movie at the AMC theater at Disney Springs.

 Be sure to let your kiddos know that they can let loose and act like a kid.
 I hope you adults are too!
-One of the most fun and entertaining things we did at Disney Springs was quite spontaneous.
+One of the most fun and entertaining things we did were quite spontaneous.
 We walked up to what’s known as The Boathouse where they offer an Amphicar – part car and part boat.
 It’s just easier to show you the video below so you’ll understand.

 Our family fell in love with the laid-back, whimsical vibe of Disney Springs – so much that we went on two different days during our Walt Disney World vacation.
 I hope this helps you to plan your own vacation and soak up the time you have with those amazing older kids.